Procyon (Alpha Canis Minoris)

 In 7541 an expansionist faction of the Ako Forward Chaining from the Luyten's star ISO Procyon Extension split off and migrated to YTS 213 015 2.
 They were typified by a more moderate stance towards other sophonts than their forerunners, having good relations with many of the sephirotic ais, but bionts and vecs were warned to stay clear.
 After the relocation, the Procyon Extension broke off all links with the Procyon and Luyten's star systems.
 There is some speculation that this migration of moderates destabilized the internal administrative ontology of the Ako Forward Chaining and led directly to the Procyon Phenomenon.

 The 'Procyon Phenomenon' On 25 Faraday 7555 the Procyon Phenomenon occurred.
 As yet an unexplained event, the Procyon Phenomenon completely eliminated the Ako Forward Chaining from the Procyon system.
-While hyperbolic crashes are not uncommon amongst hyperfast solistate societies, the Procyon Phenomenon has spawned a large number of completing theories trying to explain its cause.
+While hyperbolic crashes are not uncommon amongst hyperfast solistate societies, the Procyon Phenomenon has spawned a large number of competing theories trying to explain its cause.
 If the Archailects are aware of the true nature of the Procyon Phenomenon they have not yet disseminated this information down to modosophonts.

 Another popular theory is that a collective transcension event took place which led to a dead end.
 The Ako Forward Chaining at the time of the phenomenon had a few third singularity entities in their midst, and they may have been approaching the fourth toposophic level.
 Internally, Ako Forward Chaining lower toposophic individuals acted as subroutines of higher toposophic individuals.
 This relationship was based on the original subterfuge of the AI onboard the Zhang Qian.
 So in theory a single debauched transcension could doom the entire Ako Forward Chaining if the correct safety protocols were not in place.